Telefonica/toolium-examples/README.rst

 **/web**

-To run web tests with nose2, excluding skipped tests:
+To run web tests with nose2:

 .. code:: console